castleproject-deprecated/Transactions/readme.md

 contracts.
 The release build is completely free from contracts.
 As such, I strongly recommend that you develop towards the debug build.

-Also, note that there's extensive log4net logging enabled.
-Just add a default logger.

 # Overview Transactions

 Castle Transactions 3.0 enables the .Net coder with: